constantine77/prompt-engineering/chatgpt-retrieval/README.md

 ## Example usage
 ```
-> python chatgpt.py "what is my dog's name"
+> python chatgpt.py "what is valuebale advice authore shares for young people"
-Your dog's name is Sunny.
 ```